Warnings and Dangers in Berlin Public Transport

 Jumping the Train

 Most stations aren’t staffed so it can be tempting to get on the train without buying a ticket.
 If caught, you’ll be fined.
-If you don’t have the money, you’re taken to an ATM or the police are called.
 If you forget your ticket, you’ll have to make an appointment at the main office to show it and they’ll reduce the fine.
 On S-bahns, U-bahns, and trams, “train police” check to make sure passengers have tickets.
 They’re dressed in plainclothes so you won’t recognize them.

 Give yourself enough time in the evenings to reach your destination.
 If you don’t get there before transit service stops for the night, you’ll have to disembark wherever you are.